Loke Cheng Kim

 Loke Cheng Kim (陆淑佳 (陸淑佳, Lio̍k Siok-ka, Luk6 Suk6 Gaai1, Lù Shújiā); Pha̍k-fa-sṳ: Lu̍k Su̍k-kâi; 5 May 1895 – 1981) was a Malaysian–Singaporean businesswoman and philanthropist.

 Early life

-Born the eldest daughter of a Chinese business family of mixed Hokkien-Hakka descent from Penang with ancestral roots in both Guangdong as well as Fujian provinces of China which owned tin mines in Selangor and had been established in Malaya for generations.
-Her mother, Soon Kui Sim, took over the management of her husband's tin mines in Rawang, when he was forced to retire due to illness.
+Born the eldest daughter of Chinese businessmen of Hokkien-Hakka descent from Penang which owned tin mines in Selangor and had been established in Malaya for generations.
+Her Hakka mother, Soon Kui Sim, took over the management of her husband's tin mines in Rawang, when he was forced to retire due to illness.
 Being largely illiterate, she devised her own complex hieroglyphic bookkeeping system to manage the family's extensive finances.
 Loke's mother would even go to the mines personally and wake the labourers up to work by literally pulling them out of bed.
-Not having had the opportunity to be schooled, she was determined that her daughter would not be illiterate and sent the young girl to study at the Methodist Girls' School Kuala Lumpur [MGSKL] by train – a journey of 50 miles each way.
+Not having had the opportunity to be schooled, she was determined that her daughter would not be illiterate and sent the young girl to study at the Methodist Girls' School Kuala Lumpur [MGSKL] by train – a journey of 20 miles each way.